The complex heavy-quark potential with the Gribov-Zwanziger action: Introduction

 At high temperatures, the perturbative computations indicate that the potential of the quarkonia state is complex~\cite{Laine:2006ns}.
-The real part is related to the screening effect due to the confinement of color charges~\cite{Matsui:1986dk}, and the imaginary part connects the thermal width to the resonance~\cite{Beraudo:2007ky}.
+The real part is related to the screening effect of color charges~\cite{Matsui:1986dk}, and the imaginary part is used to obtain the thermal width of the resonance~\cite{Beraudo:2007ky}.
 So, it was initially thought that the resonances dissociate when the screening is strong enough; in other words, the real part of the potential is too feeble to bind the $Q\bar Q$ pair together.
-In recent times, the melting of quarkonia is thought to be also because of the broadening of the resonance width occurring either from the gluon-mediated inelastic parton scattering mechanism aka Landau damping~\cite{Laine:2006ns} or from the hard gluon-dissociation method in which a color octet state is produced from a color singlet state~\cite{Brambilla:2013dpa}.
-The latter process is more important when the in-medium temperature is lesser than the binding energy of the resonance state.
-As a result, the quarkonium, even at lower temperatures, can be dissociated where the probability of color screening is insignificant.
-Gauge-gravity duality~\cite{Hayata:2012rw, Albacete:2008dz} study also shows that the potential develops an imaginary component beyond a critical separation of the quark-antiquark pair.
-Lattice studies~\cite{Rothkopf:2011db,Bala:2019cqu} also talk about the existence of a finite imaginary part of the potential.
-Spectral extraction strategy~\cite{Larsen:2019zqv,Bala:2021fkm} and the machine learning method~\cite{Shi:2021qri} have been recently used to calculate the heavy-quark (HQ) potential, both indicating a larger imaginary part of $Q\bar Q$ potential.
+In recent times, the melting of quarkonia is thought to be also because of the broadening of the resonance width occurring either from the gluon-mediated inelastic parton scattering mechanism aka Landau damping~\cite{Laine:2006ns} or from the hard gluo-dissociation process in which a color octet state is produced from a color singlet state~\cite{Brambilla:2013dpa}.
+The latter process is more important when the medium temperature is lesser than the binding energy of the resonance state.
+As a result, the quarkonium, even at lower temperatures, can be dissociated.
+Gauge-gravity duality~\cite{Hayata:2012rw,Albacete:2008dz} study also shows that the potential develops an imaginary component beyond a critical separation of the quark-antiquark pair.
+Lattice studies~\cite{Rothkopf:2011db,Bala:2019cqu} suggest the existence of a finite imaginary part of the potential.
+Spectral extraction strategy~\cite{Larsen:2019zqv,Bala:2021fkm} and the machine learning method~\cite{Shi:2021qri} have been recently used to calculate the heavy quarkonium (HQ) potential, both indicating a larger imaginary part of $Q\bar Q$ potential with respect to the pure perturbative QCD calculation.
 All the studies of heavy quarkonium using potential models have been done within the perturbative resummation framework.
-In recent times, open quantum systems method~\cite{Brambilla:2020qwo, Akamatsu:2020ypb, Blaizot:2015hya, Brambilla:2017zei, Sharma:2019xum} is drawing more attention to the study of the quarkonium suppression in QGP matter.
-This method has also been applied to the framework of potential non-relativistic QCD, i.e., pNRQCD~\cite{Brambilla:2008cx, Escobedo:2008sy, Brambilla:2013dpa}.
+In recent times, open quantum systems method~\cite{Brambilla:2020qwo,Akamatsu:2020ypb,Blaizot:2015hya,Brambilla:2017zei,Sharma:2019xum} is drawing more attention to the study of the quarkonium suppression in QGP matter.
+This method has also been applied to the framework of potential non-relativistic QCD, i.e., pNRQCD~\cite{Brambilla:2008cx,Escobedo:2008sy,Brambilla:2013dpa}.